73 Fun and Creative DIY Father's Day Gifts for 2026

 44. Decoupage Paper Weights

 Turn flat rocks from your yard or the beach into a sentimental DIY Father’s Day gift idea.
 You’ll need to print your desired images onto rice paper first, then seal them down using decoupage glue.
-These can function as cute paperweights or simple decor in his office or the family living room.
+These can function as cute paperweights or as a sweet addition to the family's living room décor ideas.

 45. Homemade Pickles